KNChen18/CSS475_MinecraftCalculatorDB/README.md

 - material

 We use the data in regards to the listed components/entities then report/calculate the damage/protection the user will experience in the given fighting simulation.

+For our final we then hosted the project on the Google Cloud Service using SQL scripts along with drafts of a PHP supported front-end for a friendly user interface.